Ketone Bodies (Blood)

 Your healthcare provider might also order an arterial blood gas (ABG) test to check

-these levels to be very abnormal.
+would cause these levels to be very abnormal.

 What do my test results mean?